ICU Medical (ICUI)

 We track the long-term change in earnings per share (EPS) for the same reason as long-term revenue growth.
 Compared to revenue, however, EPS highlights whether a company’s growth is profitable.

 We can take a deeper look into ICU Medical’s earnings to better understand the drivers of its performance.
-As we mentioned earlier, ICU Medical’s operating margin declined by 4.7 percentage points over the last five years.
-Its share count also grew by 14.5%, meaning the company not only became less efficient with its operating expenses but also diluted its shareholders.
-ICU Medical Diluted Shares Outstanding
+As we mentioned earlier, ICU Medical’s operating margin declined by 5.6 percentage points over the last five years.
+Its share count also grew by 14.2%, meaning the company not only became less efficient with its operating expenses but also diluted its shareholders.

-In Q3, ICU Medical reported adjusted EPS of $2.03, up from $1.59 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects ICU Medical’s full-year EPS of $7.96 to shrink by 6.2%.
+In Q4, ICU Medical reported adjusted EPS of $1.91, down from $2.11 in the same quarter last year.
+Despite falling year on year, this print easily cleared analysts’ estimates.
+Over the next 12 months, Wall Street expects ICU Medical’s full-year EPS of $7.76 to grow 2.4%.

 9. Cash Is King

-ICU Medical’s free cash flow clocked in at $27.63 million in Q3, equivalent to a 5.1% margin.
-This result was good as its margin was 2.4 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, leading to temporary swings.
-Long-term trends are more important.
+ICU Medical’s free cash flow clocked in at $35.95 million in Q4, equivalent to a 6.6% margin.
+This result was good as its margin was 4.1 percentage points higher than in the same quarter last year, but we wouldn’t put too much weight on the short term because investment needs can be seasonal, causing temporary swings.
+Long-term trends carry greater meaning.

 10. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, ICU Medical’s ROIC averaged 1.7 percentage point decreases each year.
+Unfortunately, ICU Medical’s ROIC averaged 1.2 percentage point decreases each year over the last few years.
 Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 11. Balance Sheet Assessment

-12. Key Takeaways from ICU Medical’s Q3 Results
+12. Key Takeaways from ICU Medical’s Q4 Results

 It was good to see ICU Medical beat analysts’ EPS expectations this quarter.
-We were also excited its full-year EPS guidance outperformed Wall Street’s estimates by a wide margin.
-Zooming out, we think this was a solid print.
-The stock remained flat at $129.67 immediately following the results.
+We were also happy its revenue outperformed Wall Street’s estimates.
+Overall, this print had some key positives.
+The stock remained flat at $149.95 immediately following the results.

 13. Is Now The Time To Buy ICU Medical?

-We cheer for all companies helping people live better, but in the case of ICU Medical, we’ll be cheering from the sidelines.
+ICU Medical isn’t a terrible business, but it doesn’t pass our quality test.
 Although its revenue growth was solid over the last five years, it’s expected to deteriorate over the next 12 months and its cash profitability fell over the last five years.
 And while the company’s operating margins are in line with the overall healthcare sector, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.